ThomasK33/network-bandwidth-annotation-manager/README.md

 just annotate-nodes
 ```

-One can then inspect all resources and allocations using, e.g., [kubectl-view-allocations](https://github.com/davidB/kubectl-view-allocations).
+One can then inspect all resources and allocations using, e.g., [kubectl-view-allocations].

 ```bash
 kubectl view-allocations